Dbquity/Json/README.md

 This json implementation is used when handling RESTful interaction with internet based storage services in the [Dbquity](http://Dbquity.com) platform.

 The whole thing is kept as minimal as possible to the author who would very much welcome any input :-)

+Note that the handling of escapes such as encoded unicode characters in string values is not, yet, working completely as specified at http://json.org.
+Please do raise an issue, if you find something specific that you need fixed.